 A one-page printable checklist of supplies to have on hand in case of emergency.
 CaliforniaVolunteers.org and the California Governor’s Office recommend a 3-day emergency supply for your family.

 The American Red Cross and the Centers for Disease Control and Prevention (CDC) have teamed up to answer common questions and provide guidance on steps you can take now to protect you and your loved ones.
 Find guidance on what emergency supplies to purchase and advice on food and water to disaster supplies kits.
-You will also find information on shelters, an explanation on quarantine and isolation situations, tools for coping, and a link to the Safe and Well Website with even more preparation information.
+You will also find information on shelters, an explanation on quarantine and isolation situations and tools for coping.

 Red Cross Preparedness Fast Facts – Tips Sheets for a Variety of Disasters